Clinical Care Prevention & Treatment

 Number of deaths before age 75 per 100,000 population that resulted from causes considered at least partially treatable or preventable with timely and appropriate medical care

 About this data measure

 - Mortality amenable to health care are deaths that are preventable with timely and effective health care.
 (Source: Commonwealth Fund)

-- Mirroring other disparities, Black Rhode Islanders experience a higher rate of mortality amenable to health care than White and Hispanic Rhode Islanders.
+- Black Rhode Islanders continue to experience the highest rate of mortality amenable to health care in Rhode Island.

 Measure Source: CDC National Vital Statistics System (NVSS): Restricted Use Mortality Microdata via the Commonwealth Health System Data Center